Azure/iot-edge-modbus/modules/modbus_read/devdoc/modbus_read.md

         "interval": "<the interval value in ms between each cell's update>", "deviceType": "<string value to describe the type of the modbus device>", "macAddress": "<mac address in canonical form>",
-        "operations": [
+        "sqliteEnabled": "<0/1 to specify whether to enable SQLite module command>", "operations": [
         {
             "unitId": "<station/slave address of modbus device>",